-Volunteers who participate in a minimum of five work days over the course of a season will earn a Core Volunteer personalized hard hat, aka Black Hat.
+Volunteers who participate in a minimum of five Work Days over the course of a season will earn a Core Volunteer personalized hard hat.
 The hard hat is our way of saying thank you for your dedication, and also a way of visually identifying you as an experienced and knowledgeable worker who new volunteers can learn from.